 5 June 2019

-3. Spend some time scanning over your lectures and notes from your research module.
-This dissertation is a literature review and it will help for you to brush up on your research studies as you will be critically analysing pieces of primary research throughout your assignment.
-I would also advise for you to take out a couple of books from the library to do with types of research.
-I'm not saying you need to read the whole book but I used a couple from the library and it made looking up research types, their advantages and disadvantages and criticism of the work a lot easier.
+Your dissertation is a literature review and it will help for you to brush up on your research studies as you will be critically analysing pieces of primary research throughout your assignment.
+I would also advise you to take out a couple of books from the library to do with types of research.
+I'm not saying you need to read the whole book but I used a couple and it made looking up research types, their advantages and disadvantages and criticism of the work a lot easier.

-7. Make sure you have a plan and a good solid idea of your themes before starting writing the whole thing.
 Your themes take up the main part of your assignment and are what the rest of your review and the title will reflect and discuss.
-Your themes will come best from looking at your research and seeing what is common in them.
-It is much easier to guide your themes around what you have found than to make a theme and try and force your research to fit.
+Your themes will come best from looking at your research and seeing what is common there.
+It is much easier to build your themes around what you have found than to make a theme and try and force your research to fit.
 This will be obvious and not flow very well reducing your marks considerably.

-8. Take regular breaks when writing.
-It is important not to give it just half an hours attention here and there as this will break the flow of writing, however do allow yourself time to relax and enjoy things outside of placement and assignments as this will keep your head relaxed and clearer when studying.
+It is important not to give your dissertation half an hour's attention here and there as this will break the flow of writing.
+However, do allow yourself time to relax and enjoy things outside of placement and assignments as this will keep your head relaxed and clearer when studying.

-9. Back up your work!!!
-Send it to your student email, personal email, save it on your personal computer, the university computer and a memory stick.
-Regularly update them with current work.
-I watched several students in my cohort lose sections of their work and have to start them again as they could not find them.
-This is unnecessary stress for sure and devastating to happen.
-Avoid this at all costs.
+Send it to your student email, personal email, save it on your personal computer, the University computer and a memory stick.
+Regularly update them with your current work.
+I watched several students in my cohort lose sections of their work and have to start again as they could not find them.
+This is unnecessary stress for sure and a devastating thing to happen.
+Avoid this at all costs!

-Finally, make sure you celebrate and treat yourself once it is over and handed in.
-This for most will be one of the biggest pieces of academic work and achievement in their life so far and should be celebrated.
+Finally, make sure you celebrate and treat yourself once it is over and you've handed your dissertation in.
+This, for most, will be one of the biggest pieces of academic work and achievement in their life so far and should be celebrated.
 Buy yourself something nice, treat yourself to dinner, celebrate with friends.
-Mark the occasion in anyway as this will give you something to look forward to once it is complete and will feel wonderful.
+Mark the occasion in any way as this will give you something to look forward to once it is complete and will feel wonderful.